withastro/astro/packages/astro/src/core/README.md

 ## `Pipeline`

 The pipeline is an interface representing data that stays unchanged throughout the duration of the server or build.
-For example: the user configuration, the list of pages in the project, and environment-specific way of gathering scripts and styles.
+For example: the user configuration, the list of pages and endpoints in the project, and environment-specific way of gathering scripts and styles.

 There are 3 implementations of the pipeline:
 - `DevPipeline`: in-use during the `astro dev` CLI command.
 Created and used by `vite-plugin-astro-server`, and then forwarded to other internals.